-The RUGER® SECURITY-9® pistols are chambered for the 9mm Luger cartridge.
+The RUGER[®] LCP[®] pistols are chambered for the 380 Auto cartridge.
 Do not attempt to load any other cartridges into the magazine or chamber of the pistol.
+Do not use "+P" ammunition.

-The RUGER® SECURITY-9® pistol is compatible with standard factory ammunition loaded to U.S. Industry Standards, including hollow-point loads loaded in brass or aluminum cases.
-No 9mm ammunition manufactured in accordance with NATO, U.S., SAAMI, or CIP standards is known to be beyond the design limits or known not to function in this pistol.

-Note on the SECURITY-9[®]: Do not use "+P+" ammunition.
+The RUGER[®] LCP[®] pistols are compatible with standard factory ammunition loaded to U.S. Industry Standards, including hollow-point loads loaded in brass or aluminum cases.
+No 380 Auto ammunition manufactured in accordance with NATO, U.S., SAAMI, or CIP standards is known to be beyond the design limits or known not to function in these pistols.
+Do not use "+P" ammunition.